 Who it’s for: People who want their privacy

 Leigh Anne Meeks/Shutterstock

 Finding an undiscovered spot in one of the most popular island destinations on the planet isn’t an easy task.
 While the vast majority of travelers head to Maui, Kauai, Oahu, and the Big Island, a hidden gem called Lanai sits pretty and unspoiled, just a 25-minute flight from Honolulu.
 Enjoy much of what Hawaii has become famous for—crystal clear waters perfect for swimming and snorkeling, rugged trails ideal for hiking and horseback riding—but without the throngs of tourists.
 It’s the perfect spot for couples romance or a spell of solitude in paradise.
-Fun fact: Hawaii is the only U.S. state with a royal palace.

 Who it’s for: Honeymooners.